Clemapfel/jluna/docs/manual.md

 };
 ```

-This object is obviously not TODO.
+This object is obviously not (Un)Boxable.
 Furthermore, we can't call it through our signatures because we would need to hand the lambda an instance as an argument, so it knows what to modify.
 While we may not be able to give the instance as an *argument*, we are able to give the instance through a **capture**, as captures do not affect a lambdas signature:

 ```cpp
 auto instance = NonJuliaObject(13);